oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

      ![Update Countries](images/apex_sql_update_countries.png)

-7. Create profile for LLM, RAG, NL2SQL and Vector Index.
+7. Create profile for LLM, RAG, NL2SQL and Vector Index, be sure to update for the workspace schema name (where it says UPDATE HERE).

     Paste the PL/SQL: